Undercover Boss (American TV series): Reviews

 The Washington Post, in a negative review, said that Undercover Boss "is a hollow catharsis for a nation already strung out on the futility of resenting those who occupy CEO suites."
 Entertainment Weekly initially panned it, calling the first episode a "CBS-organized publicity stunt" and "a recruiting tool for a worker uprising," but in another review described the show as "irresistible."
-The Los Angeles Times believed that it was deriving its idea from Fox's Secret Millionaire (also created by Stephen Lambert) and that it was 'cooked' for TV, with the low-level workers being hand-picked, but conceded that the show is "undeniably touching".
+The Los Angeles Times believed that it was deriving its idea from Fox's Secret Millionaire (also created by Stephen Lambert) and that it was "cooked" for TV, with the low-level workers being hand-picked, but conceded that the show is "undeniably touching".

 Arianna Huffington noted, "In the 19th century, one of the most effective ways to convey the quiet desperation of the working class to a wide audience was via a realistic novel.
 In 2010, it's through reality TV.
 And Undercover Boss has clearly touched a nerve with viewers.
 Last week [February 28 – March 6, 2010], only the Olympics and American Idol scored higher in the ratings."

-In a season-end review, the New York Timess chief television critic, Alessandra Stanley, examined the unexpected success of the show and concluded that "it's the humility of the workers, their genuine astonishment and thankfulness over small acts of benevolence, that is most striking.
+In a season-end review, The New York Timess chief television critic, Alessandra Stanley, examined the unexpected success of the show and concluded that "it's the humility of the workers, their genuine astonishment and thankfulness over small acts of benevolence, that is most striking.
 If nothing else, Undercover Boss is a reminder that in bad times, people are less eager to confront or provoke authority; mostly they wish for small favors and the big, serendipitous strokes of luck."

 On the tenth anniversary of the show, Alex McLevy of The A.V.
 Club was severely critical of the show: "Undercover Boss is some of the most blatant propaganda on American television.
 It's a shameless endorsement of capitalist inequality that may as well end each episode by reminding everyday Americans that they should shut up and be grateful their lives are controlled by such selfless exemplars of virtue.
 It's class warfare in everything but name."

 Parodies

 In 2011, MAD made a parody of Undercover Boss for one of their Christmas episodes, called "Undercover Claus", which shows Santa Claus working undercover as an elf.

-In 2015, Key and Peele explored the idea of an employee that bullied the undercover boss, changing his tune after the reveal.
+In 2015, Key & Peele explored the idea of an employee that bullied the undercover boss, changing his tune after the reveal.

 In 2016 and 2020, Saturday Night Live aired sketches that parodied Undercover Boss which featured Adam Driver in character as Kylo Ren, the Supreme Leader of the First Order from the Star Wars sequel trilogy.